Popular Gap Year Programs in Australia & New Zealand

 The YWCA Australia has opportunities to volunteer for a year in the Solomon Islands.
 You'd work with the community on several ongoing projects, such as women's literacy and reproductive health access for teens.

-Australia - particularly Sydney - is a financial hub for the South Pacific, so business-minded gap year travellers should head there for the best opportunities in the region.
-Listings for available positions are available at Grad Connection and AIFS Internships.
+Australia – particularly Sydney – is a financial hub for the South Pacific, so business-minded gap year travelers should head there for the best opportunities in the region..

 When planning your budget, there are some things you'll see are cheaper, and some that are considerable more expensive, than you're used to at home.
 The thing to remember is that, especially in the outlying islands but also in Australia and New Zealand, these are all, more or less, patches of land in the middle of an ocean.
 If they can't make it themselves, it has to come from very, very far away – and that has a price.